-Zach Ward is a programmer/analyst at the Center for Health Decision Science (CHDS) at the Harvard T.H.
+Zach Ward is an Assistant Professor of Health Decision Science in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health.

 His research interests are at the intersection of computational science, epidemiology, and decision science.
 He uses simulation-based approaches to evaluate the comparative and cost-effectiveness of strategies to address various topics in global health, including obesity, cancer, and maternal health.
 Dr. Ward is also the author of Amua, an open source modelling framework and probabilistic programming language.